 As we burn fossil fuels such as petroleum gas and coal, carbon dioxide and various other gases get released into our environment.
-Heat is trapped close to the earth because of these emissions which causes what it referred to as the 'greenhouse effect'.
+Heat is trapped close to the earth because of these emissions which causes what is referred to as the 'greenhouse effect'.
+As you probably know, greenhouse gasses can lead to significant environmental issues.
 The rising temperature of the Earth leads to extreme storms, higher sea levels and other issues that result from a changing climate.
-By working together to conserve energy, drive less and create less waste, we will be able to reduce the carbon footprint we produce and help fight against global warming.
+By working together to conserve energy, driving less and creating less waste, we will be able to reduce the carbon footprint we produce and help fight against global warming.
 Below are some steps to do this.

 Determine the Size of your Carbon Footprint

 Your carbon footprint is how much carbon you are responsible for releasing into our atmosphere due to your daily habits.
 Your carbon footprint becomes bigger as you burn more fossil fuels.
-For instance, a person who rides their bike to and from work each day will have a smaller footprint that a person who drives.
+For instance, a person who rides their bike to and from work each day will have a smaller footprint than a person who drives.
 You can use a free carbon footprint calculator to determine your own footprint.
-Your spending habits, driving habits, diet as well as other factors will be taken into account for calculating your share of carbon that is released into the environment.
+Have in mind that spending habits, driving habits, diet as well as other factors will be taken into account for calculating your share of carbon that is released into the environment.

 Use Less AC and Heat

 Around 28 percent of the total greenhouse gas emissions in the United States are due to transportation.
-You can decrease your own personal impact by driving less, carpooling, biking, walking, using public transportation or buying a vehicle that is more efficient.
-Driver slower since fuel economy becomes substantially worse when driving above 60 miles per hour.
+You can decrease your own personal impact by driving less, carpooling, biking, walking, using public transportation instead of cars or buying a vehicle that is more efficient.
+Drive slower since fuel economy becomes substantially worse when driving above 60 miles per hour.
 Avoid traveling by air if possible or buy carbon offsets for your flights.
 Braking and accelerating excessively also reduces efficiency.
 Don't carry excessive weight in your vehicle trunk, ensure your car is inspected and tuned up regularly and keep your tires inflated.
+Needless to say, this will also have a positive impact on your health.

 Plant a Tree